 True stories that leave me feeling humble and inspired!
-Plus the chance to win a free Kindle!

 I love reading and what I find really interesting are books based on true stories or people’s lives.
 Historical and biographical fiction based on real people that existed gives an insight in to how they lived.
 Sadly some of the most horrendous true stories of some people’s lives also make good reading material.
 Many of these stories are harrowing whilst some are uplifting and thought provoking.
 I also love getting that little bit of real fact thrown in and I always feel like I have learnt a bit more about real life when I have finished them.